wmeikle33/Inventory-Checking-Program/README.md

 # Inventory Checking Program (Sample/Redacted)

 This repository provides a **minimal, redaction‑safe sample** of a larger internal program.
-It demonstrates **architecture, interfaces, tests, and a tiny CLI** without exposing any proprietary logic.
+It demonstrates sample code without exposing any proprietary logic.

 > ✅ You can share this repo publicly.
 All domain details are generic; any sensitive components are stubbed.